Career X: Explore. Connect. Exchange.

 Fall 2025 Reading Week

-In addition to the sessions taking place on campus at Hart House and the Experiential Learning Commons (255 Beverley Street, 3rd Floor), we will also be traveling to off-campus locations within the downtown core.
+In addition to the session taking place on campus at Hart House, we will also be traveling to several off-campus locations within the downtown core.

 Participants are responsible for their own transportation to and from the off-campus sites.
 All locations will be easily accessible via public transit.